 In a party-line vote, the U.S. Senate advanced sweeping $700 billion-plus legislation Sunday that includes $369 billion in clean and renewable energy provisions, including extensions of the production tax credit (PTC) and investment tax credit (ITC) for facilities that start construction after Jan.
 1, 2022, and before Jan.
 1, 2025.
 Under the reconciliation bill, the PTC is extended at $26 per megawatt-hour, adjusted by inflation annually, while the ITC is extended at 30% for projects that adhere to labor requirements on prevailing wages and apprenticeship programs.
 The legislation includes many other green energy provisions, including the expansion of the 30% ITC for stand-alone energy storage and interconnection property.
 The bill now goes to the House of Representatives, which will take up debate Friday.

 The proposed global minimum tax and its potential effect on community development tax credit equity investments is the subject of this week’s Novogradac Tax Credit Tuesday podcast episode.
 Michael Novogradac, CPA, and Novogradac partner Brad Elphick, CPA, discuss the proposal and potential approaches to mitigate the damage to tax credit equity investment.
 They also examine next steps in the proposal and for community development tax credit stakeholders.
 Novogradac has also published a white paper on the subject called Pillar Two and Tax Credit Equity Investments and is seeking public comment on the paper.
-Comments may be sent to [email protected]
+Comments may be sent to [email protected].

 The weekly Tax Credit Tuesday podcast offers an in-depth discussion of various tax incentive topics with expert guests.